ElijahBarbour/Spanish_Translate/README.md

 Project Objective:
 1. Speak into a microphone one language
 2. The program interprets and outputs the sentence you've spoken.
-3. The program takes the output, uses it as input and outputs appropriate spanish translation.

 ## ⏳ Dataset